 Writer's Digest is a magazine for writers.
 They accept a variety of freelance submissions including for the Inkwell upfront section (1600-word lead stories and shorter 1200-word stories), 800-1200 word author profiles, and writing technique articles of 1200-2500 words.
 Writer's Digest pays $.50 per word on acceptance.
 They do not pay for unsolicited online-only contributions and guest posts (and when they do in rare cases, they pay $50-100).

-If you're looking for more freelance writing opportunities for your pitch list, you can search or browse the full collection of writers' markets.
+Looking for more freelance writing markets to pitch?
+Search or browse the full collection of writers' markets.

-If you're an owner or editor of a publication paying freelance writers (on an ongoing basis -- not one-off gigs, which you can find here on the freelance writing job board instead), you can submit your market for consideration.
+If you're an owner or editor of a publication paying freelance writers, you can submit your market for consideration.
+It's free!

 Haven’t been to your site in a while, but I’m glad I paid a visit today.
 Even though you posted this months ago, this market list is right on time for me.